Duvall hits slam, 2-run shot, Marlins clobber Cubs 10-2

 TRAINER’S ROOM

-Marlins: Poteet suffered a strained medial collateral ligament in his right knee on June 4. … Miami also activated SS Miguel Rojas (dislocated left index finger) off the 10-day injured list.
+Marlins: Poteet suffered a strained medial collateral ligament in his right knee on June 4.
+He was able to throw wearing a knee brace while sidelines. … Miami also activated SS Miguel Rojas (dislocated left index finger) off the 10-day injured list.
 He started and batted fifth. … To make room for Poteet and Rojas, the Marlins optioned INF Isan Diaz and OF Lewis Brinson to Triple-A Jacksonville.

 Cubs: Manager David Ross said INF Nico Hoerner, out since May 25 with a left hamstring strain, has resumed baseball activities. … RHP Trevor Williams, who underwent an appendectomy on May 30, also is progressing.